ForestAdmin/agent-nodejs/docs/connectors/custom/query-translation/read-only.md

  * This collection will have terrible performance, but is perfect to test that the structure
  * declaration is well done.
  */
-export default class MyCollection extends BaseCollection {
+class MyCollection extends BaseCollection {
   // [...
 Declare structure and capabilities]

   async list(filter, projection) {